Bánh Bò Hấp – Vietnam’s Beloved Steamed Rice Cakes

 Bánh Bò Hấp (Vietnamese steamed rice cake)

-Bánh Bò Hấp – A Tasty Treat from Vietnam’s Mekong Delta
+Bánh Bò Hấp – A Chewy, Coconut-Scented Treat from Vietnam’s Mekong Delta

 Kem Chuoi (Vietnamesse Banana Ice Cream)